Pavan Rangani

 The identity-aware proxy (IAP) sits in front of every application and enforces policy on each request.
 Concretely, the IAP terminates TLS, authenticates the user via OAuth/OIDC, evaluates device posture and contextual signals, and then forwards approved requests to the backend with signed headers identifying the user.
 The backend trusts the headers because the IAP is the only ingress path.

-We evaluated Google IAP, Cloudflare Access, Tailscale, and Pomerium.
-Cloudflare Access won for our externally-hosted SaaS and customer-facing internal tools because of its global anycast network.
-Additionally, Tailscale won for engineering infrastructure because its WireGuard-based mesh handled lab environments and ephemeral workloads more gracefully than HTTP-only proxies.
+Common options worth evaluating include Google IAP, Cloudflare Access, Tailscale, and Pomerium.
+Cloudflare Access is a strong fit for externally-hosted SaaS and customer-facing internal tools because of its global anycast network.
+Additionally, Tailscale fits engineering infrastructure well because its WireGuard-based mesh handles lab environments and ephemeral workloads more gracefully than HTTP-only proxies.

 # Pomerium policy for a per-application access decision